justinhj/justinhj.github.io/_posts/2019-06-09-monoids-for-production.md

 `op(op(x,y), z) == op(x, op(y,z))`

+This property is useful because we know that we can do optimisations.
+If we have long lists of integers we can divide them into smaller ones, run the appends in parallel, and the combine the results.
+We can use a left fold or a right fold without worrying about the order of operations.

 ## Monoids

-Monoids have an additional operation that just returns zero.
+Monoids have an additional operation called zero.
 Zero is some value that can be combined with other values without changing the original value.
 Here are some examples:

 Integer addition - the zero value is 0
 ```